isaacr04/words-port/data/resources/word-lists/README.md

 The word list follows containing two sections, the secret words and the none secret words.

 - **All words must be uppercase**.
-- Words should only contain characters from the **Keyboard Layout** section.
+- Words must only contain characters from the **Keyboard Layout** section.

 ### Secret Words